basho/basho_docs/source/languages/en/riakts/using/planning.md

 * `varchar`
 * `sint64`
 * `double`
+  * If you are using an IEEE specification, 'NaN' (not a number) and 'INF' (infinity) cannot be used.
 * `boolean`
 * `timestamp`
+  * Note: 0 (zero) is not a valid timestamp

 Additionally, the fields declared in the keys must have the flag `not null`.